This post is also available in Deutsch

 Online Marketing for Sustainable Brands: Magdalena von Freemindedfolks is a real bundle of energy and just as entertaining and insightful was her talk about the comparison of online marketing between conventional and sustainable producers.
 The main message: Classic online marketing does not work for green brands.
 And Magdalena knows what she’s talking about.
 Because as the founder of the sustainable interior shop Freemindedfolks she faced the same problem, she analyzed and tested everything for her own website.
 In the workshop, she shared many valuable tips and strategies for analyzing website performance, SEO optimization, and increasing shop conversion rates.
 She regularly shares her knowledge in lectures on online marketing and business workshops.
 In German and English.

-Kick-off for the Fashion Revolution Week 2019
+GMUC in April: Munich’s kick-off for the Fashion Revolution Week 2019

 Join the Fashion Revolution: During the Fashion Revolution Week, which takes place from April 22-28, 2019, the #whomademyclothes question gets maximum attention.
 If you also want to be part of it, then: